mako-framework/docs/06_security/03_encryption_and_signing.md

 $signed = $signer->sign('Hello, world!');
 ```

 The `validate` method will check if your string is valid.
-It returns the original string if it is and FALSE if not.
+It returns the original string if it is and `false` if not.

 ```
 $string = $signer->validate($signed);